 “Historically, the pink sheets receive their name from the color of paper on which quotes of share prices were published.
 Today, the trades are no longer paper but electronic quotes.
 However, the name still refers to OTC stocks as pink sheet listings.”

-Tier One Pink Sheet companies can offer high returns on investments since they are legitimate companies that once traded on a major exchanges but are now trading on the Pink Sheets.
-Some of these companies choose to voluntarily migrate to the Pink Sheets to reduce expenses associated with listing fees, while others (often coined as Fallen Angels) may have been forced to de-list because they did not meet listing requirements precipitated by a scenario of weakened financials.
-They can typically be investor-friendly by issuing press releases, publishing financials and providing routine updates on business operations.
+Tier One Pink Sheet companies can offer high returns on investments since many are legitimate companies that once traded on a major exchange, and are now ignored by most investors.
+Some of these companies choose to voluntarily migrate to the Pink Sheets to reduce expenses associated with listing fees, while others (often coined as Fallen Angels) may have been forced to de-list because they did not meet listing requirements precipitated by a scenario of weakened financials or other temporary negative circumstances.

 Tier One Pink Sheet Stocks Can Offer High Returns on Investments

 In the end, investors can get high returns on investments by playing in a market that the majority of investors, including institutional investors, ignore.